 Q. Is this is “Paleo” blog?

-A. No, but it is a Paleo-friendly blog.
-I do not subscribe to a specific diet, but I do avoid grains and eliminate refined sugars and vegetable oils, all of which are principles of most versions of the “Paleo” diet.
+A. In 2012 I started shifting my diet to avoid grains and eliminate refined sugars and vegetable oils, all of which are principles of most versions of the “Paleo” diet.
 Since that switch my recipes have all been Paleo-friendly, because that is how I eat.
-I try to keep my diet comprised mostly of whole foods, including seasonal produce and pastured meats.
-All of those things are consistent with most of the varied interpretations of what “Paleo” means.
+I try to keep my diet comprised mostly of whole foods, including seasonal produce and pastured meats, and when I “cheat” it is usually with organic, heirloom popcorn, topped with melted butter.
 I don’t engage in debates regarding what is/not authentically “Paleo,” because that level of discussion isn’t relevant to my dietary decisions and there is little to be gained by that type of parsing.
 If you are interested in eating whole foods, you will likely enjoy my recipes.
 I follow a number of Paleo/primal blogs that embrace the same, whole-food approach.

 Q. I would like to cook with more local vegetables, but I don’t live near a farmers’ market.

 A. I recommend checking out localharvest.org if you don’t have a local market.
 They have an extensive database of locally-produced produce, meats, eggs, honey, and more, as well as Community Supported Agriculture (C.S.A.) programs that may be close by.